shaysugg/Notes/iOS-study/RW Expert Swift/Sequence and Collections.md

 }
 ```
 ### BidirectionalCollection
-This spices up a collection to allow you to **traverse** it both forward and backward by advancing the index appropriately.
+Collection only allows **forward** traversing.
+Conforming to  `BidirectionalCollection` spices up a collection to allow you to traverse** it both forward and backward by advancing the index appropriately.
 ``` Swift
 extension FizzBuzz: BidirectionalCollection {
 	func index(before i: Index) -> Index {